Mohammed-Usman/terraform-practice/README.md

 ### Step 2 :
-ALl AWS resources are created in 'ap-south-1' region.
+All AWS resources are created in 'ap-south-1' region.
 ```
 cd Infrastructure
 open deployement.tf